Generalized Discrete Diffusion with Self-Correction: Connections Between SCDD and Other Models

 \paragraph{Training Loss.} The continuous-time negative ELBO is given by

 with weighting term

 where $D_{\text{IS}}$ denotes the Itakura--Saito divergence and $C$ is the ELBO constant.

-The next proposition shows that GIDD can be equivalently expressed through our parameterization, but with a more complicated forward transition kernel. \begin{proposition}[Reparameterization of GIDD] Given the forward transition kernel be defined as:
+The next proposition shows that GIDD can be rewritten under our marginal parameterization, but with a non-absorbing \textsc{[mask]} token and more coupled forward transition kernel. \begin{proposition}[Reparameterization of GIDD] Consider the forward transition kernel